 Ways for Foreigners to Own/Have Rights to Land Property

-1. LEASING PROPERTY ON A SIMPLE LEASE CONTRACT
+1. LEASING A LAND UNDER LONG-TERM CONTRACT [LEASEHOLD]

 Foreigners or foreign entities are permitted to acquire control over Cambodian-owned property through a lease agreement.
 Entering into long-term leases will guarantee rights over property to foreign individuals and entities.